 - It doesn’t feel good – The pacifier may not be the right size or fit for your baby.
 It can take a few tries with various brands to find the perfect one.
 And once you do, make sure you stock up.

-- It doesn’t taste good – The taste of a pacifier is unfamiliar for baby and they may not like it at first.
+- It doesn’t taste good – The taste of a pacifier is unfamiliar to babies and they may not like it at first.
 To get them interested initially, you could coat it in breast milk.

 - It’s food time – If baby is hungry, the pacifier will satisfy the sucking reflex, but not fill her up.
 So, she may spit the pacifier out.

-How to keep a pacifier in baby’s mouth
+How to keep a pacifier in your baby’s mouth

-Several things can help encourage baby to keep the pacifier in her mouth, including using a little reverse psychology, teaching her to suck on the pacifier to keep it in.
+Several things can help encourage the baby to keep the pacifier in her mouth, including using a little reverse psychology and teaching her to suck on the pacifier to keep it in.
 But it all starts with finding the goldilocks of pacifiers – the one that is the perfect fit for her.

 Find the right pacifier